Skip to Content

 According to the website there are 69 Wonder storefronts spread through Manhattan, Brooklyn, Westchester, and New Jersey.
 In addition to Grubhub, Wonder has bought Relay, another app delivery company; Blue Apron, a grocery delivery service; and Tastemade, a media company focused on recipe videos.

 The privately owned company was founded in 2018 by billionaire businessman Marc Lore, who once ran e-commerce at Walmart after founding and selling other e-commerce startups.
 Wonder differs from the usual app company structure by having storefront food pickup windows churning out recipes from known restaurants and celebrity chefs.
-Wonder’s ghost kitchens make the meal delivery process more streamlined.
+Wonder’s kitchens make the meal delivery process more streamlined.

 “Wonder is a vertically integrated food-delivery platform.
 So think Grubhub, but we actually own the restaurants.
 So we both do the delivery, we own the restaurants, and we cook the food.
 That enables us to have a superior delivery experience,” said Lore in an interview with Fast Company

 The company’s goal seems to be to eliminate as many workers from the food industry as possible.
-Lore boasts in the same interview that each Wonder location can serve hundreds of menu items with as little as two staffers by “inventing new ways of cooking food where we can replicate the quality, but also do it with a lot less labor.”
+Lore boasts in another interview that each Wonder location can serve hundreds of menu items with as little as two staffers by “inventing new ways of cooking food where we can replicate the quality, but also do it with a lot less labor.”
 With Wonder, customers can order from five different “restaurants” (really just brands under the Wonder umbrella) and get it all delivered in under 30 minutes.

 The deactivations come as Mayor Adams and his Police Commissioner Jessica Tisch have been ramping up enforcement against delivery workers and proposing new rules that advocates say would make it harder for them to do their jobs.